 Is drinking alcohol a sin?

 The very short and simple answer is: drinking alcohol is a sin.
-However, this fact is overshadowed by a number of Bible verses that are being misjudged.
+However, this fact is overshadowed by a number of Bible verses that are being misinterpreted and misjudged.
 The Bible shows the fact clearly with a few examples, one with the Rechabites, and another found in Leviticus chapter 10.
 God praises the Rechabites who drink no wine; and they were actually following the law of Moses.
 This what we'll elaborate here.
 There's no conflicting statements in the Bible about the facts.

 Just like Jerome (d.420 AD) has instructed: